Altinn/altinn-studio-docs/content/app/app-dev-course/case/_index.en.md

 By collecting data about newcomers at an early point, the municipality may facilitate and customize the services to the newcomers before the first moving box has even been packed.

-Sogndal has a few demands for the services described in the sections below.
+Sogndal has a few requirements for the services described in the sections below.

-## Demands from the muncipality
+## Requirements from the municipality

 ### Naming
-{{% expandlarge id="naming-expandable" header="Demands" %}}
+{{% expandlarge id="naming-expandable" header="Requirements" %}}

 - The application must have a sensible name that makes it easy to find it again among the large number of repositories, Sogndal keeps in Altinn Studio.